 The goal of this introductory platform course is to teach core fundamentals that will allow a someone trained in biology or medicine how to use modern computing and bioinformatics tools to rapidly and reproducibly answer biological questions within an applied setting.
-The focus significant on how researchers can use existing tools together to explore novel biomedical questions in ways that retain reproducibility.
-This course is to all students have the core fundamentals for the rest of the program, and will have bridge together courses that form the Masters in Translational Biomedical Informatics program.
+The focus is significant on how researchers can use existing tools together to explore novel biomedical questions in ways that retain reproducibility.
+This course is for all students to have the core fundamentals for the rest of the program and will have bridge together courses that form the Masters in Translational Biomedical Informatics program.
 Please be aware the students are expected to have a Mac laptop with Sierra or later operating system installed for enrollment.

-This course is a core requirement, but may be substituted with INF 510 Principles of Programming for Informatics.
+This course is a core requirement but may be substituted with INF 510 Principles of Programming for Informatics.
 The INF510 course provides a more focused training specific to python whereas the TRGN510 focuses more on the use of R, bash, and other scripting languages including python in the context of biomedical applications.
 For more information on INF510, please see https://classes.usc.edu/term-20161/course/inf-510/

 TRGN-514.
 Introduction to Human Genomic Analysis Methods (4 Units).

-This course is part one of a two-course series and complements courses offered as part of masters in biomedical informatics.
+This course is part of a two-course series and complements courses offered as part of a master's in biomedical informatics.
 This course is necessary to both teach modern genomics analysis, but to provide students with the broader skillset to adapt and grow in the field as technologies change.
 More than most fields, they will frequently change tools and frequently build single-use solutions.
 This course will focus on implementing, versioning, best practices, planning, and delivery specific to translational research by example using a series of emerging methodologies.
 Please be aware the students are expected to have a Mac laptop with Sierra or later operating system installed for enrollment.